Schneegans/schneegans.github.io/_posts/2015-10-06-accordions.md

 tags: ["html5", "tutorial", "css3", "code"]
 ---

-With this tutorial I will show you how I implemented the accordion on the landing page of my website.
+With this tutorial I will show you how I implemented the accordion on the project page of my website.
 It is based on CSS3, requires no JavaScript and is fully responsive.

 <!--more-->

+## Yet another accordion?

 **Update: Scroll down to the end of the post for the final SASS code!**